oraidex/Gravity-Bridge/GAME_OF_NFTS.md

 ![cosmos-to-eth](./media/cosmos-to-eth.png)

-Similar processes will take place to transfer the NFT back to it's origin, but instead of locking it up on the source chain and minting on the destination chain, it's going to be burned at the remote location and unlocked at origin.
+Similar processes will take place to transfer the NFT back to its origin, but instead of locking it up on the source chain and minting on the destination chain, it's going to be burned at the remote location and unlocked at origin.

-// TODO @gjermundgaraba we need ibc channel maintained for every destination chain, no?
-Show we write something about it too?
+Similar to the ERC20 support, each supported destination needs a correct IBC channel to be set up and relayed.

 # Work done so far
 - Added NFT metadata support to existing GravityERC721.sol